lyndongeo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 script that deletes all the regular files
-Task 11; script that counts the number of directories and sub-directories in the current directory Task 12; script that displays the 10 newest files in the current director
+Task 11; script that counts the number of directories and sub-directories in the current directory Task 12; script that displays the 10 newest files in the current director a script that takes a list of words as input and prints only words that appear exactly once